Shimiiy/shimiiy-dev-site/README.md

 # For Visitors
 ## Introduction

 This is the GitHub repository for my personal site, Shimiiy.dev.
-You can access it by (insert link later)
+You can access it by clicking this link [Shimiiy.dev](https://shimiiy.dev "Shimiiy.dev")

 ### Architecture
 - Frontend